sFerreiraDev/Euromillions-Key-Generator/README.md

 # Euromillions Key Generator
 A really simple extension that uses euromillions statistics to generate a random key.

-All methods used here are really dumb and silly, I'm just a lazy person who wanted a random key generator with slitly more **imaginary** odds =D
+All methods used here are really dumb and silly.

+I'm just a lazy person who wanted a random key generator with slitly more **imaginary** odds =D

 Only works in this [link](https://www.jogossantacasa.pt/web/SCEstatisticas/) for now...